Writing effective documentation for Discourse

 • Ensure that the sites you link to are of high standard and quality

-• If the link downloads a file, explicitly mention it, and the type of file being downloaded
+• If the link downloads a file, explicitly mention it - also indicate the type of file being downloaded and a rough estimate of the file size

 Code in documentation